-The Company will need to raise additional funds over and above amounts raised to date to construct and commission the Caballo Blanco mine, as well as to complete the acquisition, exploration and development of its other property interests.
+The Company will need to raise additional funds over and above amounts raised to date to construct and commission the Caballo Blanco mine and the Cerro Prieto project, as well as to complete the exploration and development of its other property interests.
 There can be no assurance that additional capital or other types of financing will be available to the Company if needed or that, if available, the terms of such financing will be on terms favourable to the Company.
-The Company has not made a production decision for the Caballo Blanco Project and no assurances can be given as to when production may commence.